nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   This value should be boolean.
 ```

-## [timelapse]
+## Timelapse

 This section is responsible for timelapse creation as well as file location for timelapse processing.
 This entire section is optional.
-You can override these parameters with [runtime settings by gcode](interacting-with-klipper.md#runtime-lapse-and-notification-setting).
+You can override these parameters with [runtime settings by gcode](interacting-with-klipper.md#runtime-configuration).

 ```text
 [timelapse]